Cray-HPE/docs-csm/install/install_csm_services.md

 setup-nexus.sh: OK
 ```

-In the event of an error, consult the [known issues](#known-issues) below to
+In the event of an error, consult [Troubleshoot Nexus](../operations/package_repository_management/Troubleshoot_Nexus.md)
-resolve potential problems and then try running `setup-nexus.sh` again.
+to resolve potential problems and then try running `setup-nexus.sh` again.
 Note
 that subsequent runs of `setup-nexus.sh` may report `FAIL` when uploading
 duplicate assets.
 This is ok as long as `setup-nexus.sh` outputs
 `setup-nexus.sh: OK` and exits with status code `0`.